-Every day on Instagram I receive questions from people.
-I take it as a kind compliment that people feel comfortable enough with me to ask.
-Whether you have just moved into a new home in a new neighborhood or are just dipping your toes into the water on Instagram the early kindness (or lack thereof) is crucial.
-It is my goal that everyone feels welcome.
+Every day on Instagram we receive questions from people.
+We take it as a kind compliment that people feel comfortable enough with us to ask.
+Whether you have just moved into a new home in a new neighborhood or are just dipping your toes into the water on Instagram the early kindness, or lack thereof, is crucial.
+It is our goal that everyone feels welcome.
 I’ll never forget when I bravely direct messaged someone asking meekly, “How do I take a screenshot?”
-Their kindness meant so much to me, and it is my desire to do the same for people when they seek my help.
+Their kindness meant so much, and it is our desire to do the same for people when they seek help.

 We are continuing our Instagram help series by answering some commonly asked questions we receive.
 Jodie and I hope this will be an interactive series.
-Ask your questions in the comments and we’ll answer them in our next post.
+Ask your questions in the comments and we’ll be sure to answer them.

 There are many ways people earn money on Instagram.
 People like to say it’s not about the numbers but when it comes to turning your account into a money-making venture, it actually is about the numbers.
 But it’s not just about the numbers.
-When companies look to “hire” influencers they are able to see what isn’t visible by just looking at an account’s number of followers and how many likes they receive.
-They can see behind the numbers and analyze interaction and even the quality of interaction.
-This determines an influencer’s real market value.
-But, generally speaking, it is common understanding that the value of a post is worth roughly $70-$100 per 10,000 followers.
+When companies look to work with influencers they are able to see what isn’t visible by just looking at an account’s number of followers and how much engagement they receive.
+They can see behind the numbers and analyze interaction and the quality of interaction.

 Before an account gets to the big company endorsements there are many ways to start earning.
 Here are a couple examples: